Five words for Week 1:

 Each Tuesday before midday (GMT), from the 15th of April 2014, five words will be posted on this competition page.
 Entrants will have one week to compose and submit poems that must include all five words given for that week.

 At noon the following Tuesday, these words will no longer be eligible, and replaced with five new words.
 The competition will run for a total of forty weeks, until the last week of January 2015.

 A prize of 500 euro will be awarded to one winner, and if available, then invited to read at Ó Bhéal’s eighth anniversary event, on Monday 13th of April, 2015 (an additional travel fee of 100 euro plus B&B accommodation will be provided for this).
 The shortlisted poems and winning entry will also be published in Five Words Vol VIII – the next annual anthology of five word poems, launched at the same event.

-A panel of poets from the Ó Bhéal board will adjudicate, and a shortlist of twelve poems including the overall winner will be announced during the first week of March, 2015.
+This year’s judges are Billy Ramsell and Jennifer Matthews.
+A shortlist of twelve poems including the overall winner will be announced during the first week of March, 2015.

-The five words offered each week for 2014-15 are sourced from the audiences of the second year of fifty Five Word Challenges (held each Monday evening during 2008-9 at Ó Bhéal – with a selection of extra words added due to deletion of duplicates, etc).
-They are then randomly selected from this list.
+The five words offered each week for 2014-15 are sourced from the audiences of the second year of fifty Five Word Challenges which were held each Monday evening during 2008-9 at Ó Bhéal – with a selection of extra words added due to deletion of duplicates, etc. They are then randomly selected from this list.

 or by post (postmarked by Tuesday at latest) to: